Soulsender/Notes/Linux/Midterm.md

 - `-links +1` for hard links
 - `-iname` like `-name` but case insensitive
 - locate will match files with filename contains specified text
+- find will match EXACT NAMES (no file extension unless specified)